-A. It shall be unlawful for any person to erect, place, replace, maintain, or continue a sign upon any lands in the Township except in accordance with the provisions of this Ordinance.
-Unless a sign is expressly allowed by the provisions of this Ordinance, it is prohibited.

-- B. All signs shall be stationary and shall not contain any moving parts or have the appearance of movement. - C. Real estate signs shall be removed within thirty (30) days after completion of the sale or lease of the property. - D. Political signs shall be removed within ten (10) days after the election or referendum to which the sign refers. - E. Except for governmental signs, no sign shall be placed in, or extend into, any public street right-of-way. - F. One (1) construction sign is allowed per site, per lot or development is permitted, subject to the following restrictions: - 1.
+- A. It shall be unlawful for any person to erect, place, replace, maintain, or continue a sign upon any lands in the Township except in accordance with the provisions of this Ordinance.
+Unless a sign is expressly allowed by the provisions of this Ordinance, it is prohibited. - B. All signs shall be stationary and shall not contain any moving parts or have the appearance of movement. - C. Real estate signs shall be removed within thirty (30) days after completion of the sale or lease of the property. - D. Political signs shall be removed within ten (10) days after the election or referendum to which the sign refers. - E. Except for governmental signs, no sign shall be placed in, or extend into, any public street right-of-way. - F. One (1) construction sign is allowed per site, per lot or development is permitted, subject to the following restrictions: - 1.
 Construction signs shall not be larger than thirty two (32) square feet and shall not exceed twelve (12) feet in height. - 2.
-Construction signs shall not be erected until a building permit has been issued for the building or project which is the subject of the proposed sign and construction activity has begun. - 3.
-Construction signs shall be removed immediately upon issuance of any occupancy permit for the building or structure which is the subject of the construction sign. - G. Community special event signs may be permitted to be erected no more than thirty (30) days prior to the event to which they refer and shall be removed within five (5) days following the event. - H. Signs for roadside stands approved by the Zoning Administrator in accordance with this Ordinance shall be allowed one (1) temporary freestanding sign, not to exceed twenty (20) feet in height and fifty (50) square feet in area, and one (1) wall sign with a maximum area of fifty (50) square feet. - I. Directional signs shall not exceed six (6) square feet in area per sign or contain any advertising copy. - J. No wall sign shall project above the building roof line. - K. A sign mounted to a chimney, or a mansard or gabled roof surface with a pitch greater than fifty (50) degrees shall be considered a wall sign.
+Construction signs shall not be erected until a building permit has been issued for the building or project which is the subject of the proposed sign and construction activity has begun. - Construction signs shall be removed immediately upon issuance of any occupancy permit for the building or structure which is the subject of the construction sign. - G. Community special event signs may be permitted to be erected no more than thirty (30) days prior to the event to which they refer and shall be removed within five (5) days following the event. - H. Signs for roadside stands approved by the Zoning Administrator in accordance with this Ordinance shall be allowed one (1) temporary freestanding sign, not to exceed twenty (20) feet in height and fifty (50) square feet in area, and one (1) wall sign with a maximum area of fifty (50) square feet. - I. Directional signs shall not exceed six (6) square feet in area per sign or contain any advertising copy.